Karduin/tools/README_en.md

  ## SRT files to TXT files.
  Small personal tool for automatically processing mooc srt.
+ Works with Windows and Linux.
+Not tested with Apple.

 Converts srt files into txt files.
 One by one or in batch.